 At the same time the interviewer is conducting the family survey, he/she should review the relocation process with the relocatees and insure they understand the process.
+Special attention must be given to: (1) the assistance to be provided by the grantee; (2) the benefits available; (3) the fact that replacement housing payments cannot be made unless the household relocates into a standard unit; (4) the importance of keeping in touch with the grantee; and (5) the need to notify the grantee before they move.

-Special attention must be given to:
+- Family surveys not conducted.

-- 1) The assistance to be provided by the grantee. - 2) The benefits available. - 3) The fact that replacement housing payments cannot be made unless the household relocates into a standard unit. - 4) The importance of keeping in touch with the grantee. - 5) The need to notify the grantee before they move.
+- Counseling services not provided.

-- Family surveys not conducted. - Counseling services not provided. - Translations/bilingual assistance not provided when appropriate. - Copies of all documents, correspondence, notices for each file not sent to DED for permanent file.
+- Translations/bilingual assistance not provided when appropriate.